Ex0du5-2169/UPEHFHook/README.md

 - Cumflation effects + cum leaking?
 - Hybrid Children NPCs?

+# Debug keys, please don't break stuff by abusing these:
+- F4 - switches any scanned and compatible NPCs to the new skin.
+- F5 - switches all tracked skeletons back.

 # Join our Mad Island modding community:
 For memes, updates or to get involved as a developer, animator or artist.
 Over 18's only. https://discord.gg/fgSTzEHB8v